Guidelines for Authors

 - Adequacy of Methodology.
 Manuscripts reporting empirical studies have clearly described designs and methods, and clearly formulated findings/conclusions supported by valid, reliable data.
 Other manuscripts (e.g., on theory development or methodological (issues) are supported by appropriate documentation, reasoning, and/or examples.

-Manuscript.
 Authors should use only 12-point font size, Times New Roman, preferably in Microsoft Word format.
-Submissions must include line numbers & have removed all identifiers.
-Manuscripts should be submitted as double-spaced.
+Submissions must be double spaced and have removed all identifiers.
+Submissions must include line numbers.
 Manuscript word count is recommended to be no greater than 5000, excluding abstract and references.